 Welcome to the world of Wa165 - our Steam Locomotive.
 Wa165 lives in Gisborne Te Tairāwhiti, the sunny corner of the North Island where we are first to see the sun of the new day in New Zealand.

-Wa165 is the only remaining Wa class steam locomotive.
+Wa165 is the only remaining Wa class steam locomotive ion the world.
 It was built in the Hillside workshops in Dunedin (New Zealand) in 1897.

 Wa165 was the ideal locomotive for the heavily graded (climbing/descending) railway line between Gisborne and Motuhora where it spent most of its working life.